 If a phone sends long messages in several parts, instead of one large message, have the messages numbered so they can be read in order.
 These may take longer to read, since the user has to figure out the order of all of the messages.

+Texting etiquette with low vision is a very important skill to have.
 This may seem like a lot of information, but it’s really simple- write text messages with proper grammar and spelling, and everything will be fine.